Schwank-Lab/epridict/README.md

 ## Overview

-This repository is part of our BioRxiv preprint [Predicting prime editing efficiency across diverse edit types and chromatin contexts with machine learning](https://www.biorxiv.org/content/10.1101/2023.10.09.561414v1).
+This repository is part of our study in Nature Biotechnology ["Machine learning prediction of prime editing efficiency across diverse chromatin contexts"](https://rdcu.be/dLu0f) and the initial [BioRxiv preprint](https://www.biorxiv.org/content/10.1101/2023.10.09.561414v1).

 Predict prime editing efficiency based on chromatin context of a genomic location in K562 cells.
 Repository containing `Python` package for running trained `ePRIDICT` (epigenetic PRIme editing preDICTion) models.
 Models were trained in K562 cells.
 Prediction performance may vary in different cellular contexts.
-Check out our [preprint](https://www.biorxiv.org/content/10.1101/2023.10.09.561414v1) publication for further details.
+Check out our [publication](https://rdcu.be/dLu0f) for further details.

 ## Complementary Model